 Standard-dose GLP-1 protocols are calibrated for significant weight loss — the trial curves were designed to maximize body-weight reduction in patients with obesity.
 For PCOS patients with significant weight to lose, those protocols fit well.
 But not every PCOS patient has significant weight to lose, and not every PCOS patient should be on a protocol designed primarily for that goal.

-Microdose GLP-1 protocols use lower weekly doses calibrated to capture the insulin-sensitivity and cycle benefits of GLP-1 therapy without producing significant weight loss.
-For a subset of PCOS patients — particularly those with lean PCOS, those near their target weight, and those who have struggled with GI tolerability on standard doses — microdosing is the right way to use the medication class.
-This post walks through who fits the microdose protocol, what the dosing logic looks like, and what to expect on it.
+Microdose GLP-1 protocols use lower weekly doses calibrated with the aim of supporting insulin sensitivity and cycle health while minimizing weight loss — whether that aim is achieved varies by patient and is evaluated by the prescribing clinician.
+For a subset of PCOS patients — particularly those with lean PCOS, those near their target weight, and those who have struggled with GI tolerability on standard doses — microdosing is one approach a clinician may consider.
+This post walks through who may fit a microdose protocol, how clinicians think about the dosing, and how monitoring works.

 Why microdose at all in PCOS

-PCOS is a metabolic condition first.
-The cycle irregularity, androgen excess, and weight retention all trace back to insulin resistance.
-When clinicians treat the insulin resistance and the weight together, the downstream symptoms improve.
+PCOS is, in most cases, a metabolic condition first.
+Researchers attribute much of the cycle irregularity, androgen excess, and weight retention to insulin resistance.
+Studies report that when insulin resistance and weight improve, downstream symptoms often improve as well — though the degree varies from patient to patient.

 But what about a PCOS patient who is already at a healthy BMI?
 Or a patient five or ten pounds above their target weight?
 Or a patient with severe GI intolerance to standard-dose titration?

 For those patients, the standard-dose protocol is over-engineered.
 It is producing weight loss they do not need or do not want, at a side-effect cost they may not tolerate.
 Microdosing reverses the calculus: the dose is calibrated against the metabolic goal (insulin sensitivity, androgen reduction, cycle regularity) rather than the weight goal.
-The medication is doing the metabolic work without the appetite-suppression intensity that drives the standard-dose weight loss.
+The intent is to target metabolic endpoints rather than maximal weight loss; whether and to what degree a given patient's metabolic markers respond is individual, and the clinician monitors labs to find out.

 This is not a hypothetical use case — it is a clinical reality for a meaningful fraction of PCOS patients seeking GLP-1 therapy.
-Microdose protocols are how those patients access the metabolic benefits of the medication class.
+Microdose protocols are one way clinicians may offer this medication class to such patients when, in their individual judgment, it is appropriate.

 Who fits a microdose protocol